-- 10. Upgrade your database (optional, but recommended for major upgrades).
-As of DSpace 5, the DSpace code will automatically upgrade your database (from any prior version of DSpace).
+- 11. Upgrade your database (optional, but recommended for major upgrades).
+As of DSpace 5 (and above), the DSpace code will automatically upgrade your database (from any prior version of DSpace).
 By default, this database upgrade occurs automatically when you restart Tomcat (or your servlet container).
 However, if you have a large repository or are upgrading across multiple versions of DSpace at once, you may wish to manually perform the upgrade (as it could take some time, anywhere from 5-15 minutes for large sites). - a.
 First, you can optionally verify whether DSpace correctly detects the version of your DSpace database.
 It is very important that the DSpace version is detected correctly before you attempt the migration:

-'''

-[dspace]/bin/dspace database info
+''' [dspace]/bin/dspace database info

 Look for a line at the bottom that says something like:

-"Your database looks to be compatible with DSpace version "
+"Your database looks to be compatible with DSpace version " '''

-'''

 b.
-In some scenarios, if your database's "sequences" are outdated, inconsistent or incorrect, a database migration error may occur (in your DSpace logs).
-In order to AVOID this scenario, you may wish to manually run the "update-sequences.sql" script PRIOR to upgrade.
-This "update-sequences.sql" script will auto-correct any possible database sequence issues.
+In some rare scenarios, if your database's "sequences" are outdated, inconsistent or incorrect, a database migration error may occur (in your DSpace logs).
+While this is seemingly a rare occurance, you may choose to run the "update-sequences.sql" script PRIOR to upgrading your database.
+If your database sequences are inconsistent or incorrect, this "update-sequences.sql" script will auto-correct them (otherwise, it will do nothing).
+Be aware, if you choose to run this script, please run the "update-sequences.sql" file that corresponds to your current version of DSpace (i.e. the version you are upgrading from), as this script occasionally changes between releases.
 In the future, we hope to automate this step to avoid any sequence problems:

+'''

-''' As of 5.11, this script can instead be run via [dspace]/bin/dspace update-sequences
+As of 6.4, this script can instead be run via

+[dspace]/bin/dspace update-sequences

-For 5.10 and below, you have to run this via database tools
+For 6.3 and below, you have to run this via database tools